Drums & Demonstrations |

 send us before the pawn shop sells our drums, and generous grants

-from RESIST
+from RESIST,

-and the San Diego Foundation for Change
+and the San Diego Foundation for Change, so send them some money too.

 Thanks to: George, Paul, John, Cynthia, Peter, Diane, Bruce, Roy, Geoffery,